aaronhallaert/advanced-git-search.nvim/README.md

 ### 2. search_log_content_file -- Search in file log content

-Opens a Telescope window with a list of git commits that changed the current file (renames included).
+Opens a window with a list of git commits that changed the current file (renames included).

 _Grep behaviour_: filter on added, updated or removed code (log content: `-G` option in git).